wp-plugins/qoate-scroll-triggered-box/readme.txt

 = Qoate Scroll Triggered Box =

-> This plugin is outdated.
-Please use [Scroll Triggered Boxes](http://wordpress.org/plugins/scroll-triggered-boxes/) instead.

 Generates a box that slides in at a corner of the page after a certain point has been reached.
 The box can contain custom HTML or some social sharing options.

+> This plugin is outdated.
+Please use the [Scroll Triggered Boxes](http://wordpress.org/plugins/scroll-triggered-boxes/) plugin instead.

 This box is great to encourage your readers to share your content, cause it will only show up when a visitor has reached a certain part of your page.
 This ensures that the visitor liked your content, making this a great spot to ask them to take action.